 Dave Chooses to Look at Paying Taxes as a Good Thing

-For several years now, I’ve found reasons to use a motto loosely borrowed from comedian Bill Hicks.
-The basic intention of this brief saying helps me find a fresh perspective on life’s situations that may seem negative at first glance.
+For several years now, I've found reasons to use a motto loosely borrowed from comedian Bill Hicks.
+The basic intention of this brief saying helps me find a fresh perspective on life's situations that may seem negative at first glance.
 The motto?
-“It’s all in how you look at it.”.
-Simple, right?
-Tax season reminds me of this saying on a regular basis.
+"It's all in how you look at it.".
+Tax season reminds me of this saying.

 When I look at the taxes I pay, I generally choose to look at them as a contribution to society, the advancement of my country and the things that allow it to be the greatest nation in the world.
 Government programs that pave roads, train and provide law enforcement and help out my family if I find myself between jobs are usually the first things that come to mind.
 I'm glad to contribute to these causes, and several others that my tax dollars allow for.
 That's not a political statement, just a way of looking at taxes.
 You may have a different view, and that's fine.